WHY “BUSY” IS SLOWING THE GROWTH OF YOUR RESTAURANT

 There are only so many hours in a week and I am just too busy with commitments I have already.

-This is why I created a group coaching program called Rocket Fuel.
-It’s a mastermind led by me with other motivated restaurant operators from all over the world participating.
+This is why I created the TRB Membership.
+It’s a membership group led by me with other motivated restaurant operators from all over the world participating.

 If you think you’re too busy for this – then you need this more than anyone on the planet.